 𝗙𝗿𝗮𝗰𝘁𝗶𝗼𝗻𝗮𝗹 𝗟𝗲𝗮𝗱𝗲𝗿𝘀𝗵𝗶𝗽 𝗟𝗮𝗱𝗱𝗲𝗿𝘀 𝗘𝘅𝗽𝗼𝗻𝗲𝗻𝘁𝗶𝗮𝗹 𝗚𝗿𝗼𝘄𝘁𝗵

-Like a stairway when ascending steep stone, engaging a fractional leader can shortcut exponential success.* Just be mindful of the risks.
+Like a stairway when ascending steep stone, engaging a fractional leader can shortcut exponential success.* Just be mindful of the risks and your desire to hold on.

 Fractional leaders operate part-time to bridge the gap before hiring a full-time executive, especially if you've grown quickly, face a major crisis or inflection point, or need to cover a sudden departure.